SyncfusionExamples/drop-appointment-based-timeinterval-flutter-calendar/README.md

 Using the [onDragEnd](https://help.syncfusion.com/flutter/calendar/drag-drop#ondragend) callback of the Flutter Calendar, you can drop the appointments into specific timeslots in the Flutter Event Calendar.

 ## Defining appointment start time based on the drop information
 There is no direct support for dropping the appointment to a specified time interval in the calendar.
 To find the difference between the appointment's start and end times using the dragEnd callback of the Flutter Calendar.
-Then, based on the appointment drag end information, create a new appointment with specified timing for dropping.
+Then, remove the dragged appointment, and based on the appointment drag end information, create a new appointment with a specified time for dropping.

 ![DropAppointment](https://user-images.githubusercontent.com/46158936/204212908-6a97b78b-a31c-4101-9c2c-cb4d0c9076ee.gif)